irdkwmnsb/webrtc-grabber/README.md

 We provide a lightweight Go-based TURN server implementation that can be run either as a standalone binary or using Docker.

+> [!WARNING]
+> TURN servers are typically unnecessary when using an SFU architecture

 ### Build sources <a name="turn-build"></a>

 Clone the repository and run the following commands from the